TravelModellingGroup/Documentation/trip_generation.rst

 ZoneProductions.csv
   This file contains the amount of productions for each zone in third-normalized form.

 These files are included as part of resources included in the file download listed at the top of this page.
+Extract them into the input directory that was defined in the previous model system creation steps.